patrickward/tabcap/README.md

 - The options page is always allowed to open, even when at tab limit
 - You can access settings through the popup or by right-clicking the extension icon
 - When you reach the window limit, new windows will simply not open

+- The bookmark feature automatically extracts a title from the URL, which you can edit before saving